California blaze erupts near site of deadliest US wildfire | Science-Environment

 - Country:

-Ablaze that erupted near the flashpoint of the deadliest wildfire in recent US history was heading away from homes on Thursday but survivors of the 2018 blaze worried that history could repeat itself.
+A blaze that erupted near the flashpoint of the deadliest wildfire in recent US history was heading away from homes on Thursday but survivors of the 2018 blaze in the town of Paradise worried that history could repeat itself.

-The Dixie Fire had burned a couple of square miles of brush and timber near the Feather River Canyon area of Butte County and moved into national forest land in neighboring Plumas County.
-There was zero containment and officials said people in the tiny, remote communities of Pulga and east Concow should prepare to leave at a moment's notice.
+The Dixie Fire had burned 3.5 square miles (9 square kilometers) of brush and timber near the Feather River Canyon area of Butte County and moved into national forest land in neighbouring Plumas County.
+There was zero containment, however, and officials kept in place a warning for residents of the tiny communities of Pulga and east Concow to be ready to leave.

-Flames raced along steep and hard-to-reach terrain about 10 miles (16 kilometers) from Paradise, the foothill town that was virtually incinerated by the Camp Fire that killed 85 people.
-Larry Peterson, whose home in neighboring Magalia survived the previous blaze, said some of his neighbors were getting their belongings together in case they had to flee.
+In its early hours, the fire raced along steep and hard-to-reach terrain about 10 miles (16 kilometers) from Paradise, the foothill town that was virtually incinerated by the Camp Fire that killed 85 people.
+Larry Peterson, whose home in neighbouring Magalia survived the previous blaze, said some of his neighbors were getting their belongings together in case they had to flee.

 "Anytime you've got a fire after what we went through, and another one is coming up, you've got to be concerned," he told KHSL-TV.